 After being laid off from his day job as assistant director at the Cambridge Center for Adult Education in 2012, Will trained to become a Music Together teacher and now leads classes three mornings a week in Arlington Heights.

-He also performs one-hour programs of music by (and stories about) Harold Arlen, Cole Porter, the Gershwin Brothers, Jule Styne, Hoagy Carmichael, and Jerome Kern in retirement communities and libraries around Massachussetts with jazz pianist Joe Reid.
+He also performs one-hour programs of music by (and stories about) Harold Arlen, Hoagy Carmichael, Dorothy Fields, the Gershwin Brothers, Oscar Hammerstein II, Lorenz Hart, Jerome Kern, Cole Porter, and Jule Styne as well as a program of winter holiday songs written or co-written by Jewish songwriters and a new program of songs written for Ethel Merman in retirement communities and libraries around Massachussetts with jazz pianist Joe Reid.

 In addition to his solo projects, Will performs with singer Bobbi Carrey in shows about Johnny Mercer, Irving Berlin, Richard Rodgers (with Hart and Hammerstein), Broadway, Love, Business, Harmony, and Oscar-winning songs.
 For more details please click here.
 Their sold out performance at Scullers, If I Loved You, "transported listeners into a daydream, blurring the lines between romance, wit and melancholy." — Boston Herald